 I would like to direct my question to the Minister of Health.
 This is about the language of choice.
-Perhaps I should start by saying that people have to receive services in the language that they are comfortable in, including French.
+Perhaps I should start by saying that people have to receive services in the language that they are comfortable in, including French, when it comes to health services.
 I wanted to talk about this some more here.
 There is a need for people to have services that they are comfortable with.
-I would like to ask the Minister of Health....
+I have a question I would like to ask the Minister of Health.

-The minister may recall that on March 14, during our last sitting in this House, I asked questions about his department's compliance with Nunavut's laws about medical travel patients, where if they are unilingual in Inuktitut or French and they don't understand English, I rose and asked about that here.
+Mr. Speaker, the minister may recall that on March 14, during our winter sitting in this House, I asked questions about his department's compliance with Nunavut's laws regarding medical travel patients, where if they are unilingual in Inuktut or French and they don't understand English, I rose and asked about that here.
 Can the minister give me an update?
-At that time the minister answered me by saying that official languages have to be recognized and it's Inuktitut, English and French.
+At that time the minister answered me by saying that official languages have to be recognized and it's Inuktut, English and French.

-Can the minister explain what work has been done in his department to develop the services that need to be made better for Inuktitut speakers who go to hospitals or health centres?
+Can the minister explain what work has been done in his department to develop the services that need to be made better for Inuktut speakers who go to hospitals or health centres?
 We know that there is a need to improve things and the need for interpretation.
-I would like to know if there have been any positive developments in this area.
+I would like to know if there have been any positive developments in this area to date.
 Thank you, Mr. Speaker.

 Hon.
 John Main (interpretation): Thank you, Mr. Chairman.
 Thank you to my colleague for asking those questions about language.
-Language is real big in Nunavut and we know as a Department of Health, whenever we are working we always include languages.
+Language is extremely important in Nunavut and we know as the Department of Health, whenever we are working we always include languages.
 We try to involve people with different languages in the communities.

-(interpretation ends) Mr. Speaker, the provision of services in Nunavut's official languages is really important to us, whether it's at the health centre level, whether it's a regional facility such as Qikiqtani General Hospital, whether it's at a boarding home, whether it's during medical travel in terms of dealing with the airline, whether it's in terms of submitting complaints to the department through the Office of Patient Relations.
+(interpretation ends) Mr. Speaker, the provision of services in Nunavut's official languages is really important to us, whether it's at the health centre-level, whether it's a regional facility, such as Qikiqtani General Hospital, whether it's at a boarding home, whether it's during medical travel in terms of dealing with the airline, whether it's in terms of submitting complaints to the department through the Office of Patient Relations.